superpika1/CGMenu/README.md

 3. Follow the on-screen instructions to customize your settings and start using the menu.
 4. Enjoy

+## Bugs
-For some the no knockback might now work.
+For some the no knockback might not work.